pantherdb/pantherapi-pyclient/README.md

 _geneinfo.json_<br>
 The organism taxon ID needs to be specified to match the uploaded data.<br><br>
 _ortholog.json_<br>
-There are two items to be specified <br>
+There are three items to be specified <br>
 "organism": "**9606**", _-- specify the organism of the uploaded genes_ <br>
 "orthologType": "**LDO**" _-- specify the type of ortholog, e.g., LDO (for least divergent ortholog), or all._ <br>
 "targetOrganism": “**10090**,**7227**” _-- specifiy the taxon ids for the target organisms, separated by a comma._<br><br>